Figma, Adobe Illustrator

 DESIGN PROCESS

-Washed out and dreary colors.
+These colors ended up being a bit too washed out and caused the information to be unclear.
 I tried to integrate photo into background and tried a different approach rather than the cards.

 Problem Solving and Design Decisions: